 Top Attractions in Rome, Italy

 The Appian Way is one of the earliest and most important Roman roads in ancient Rome.
-It connected Rome to Brindisi, in southeast Italy.
+It connected Rome to Brindisi in southeast Italy.
 The road is named after Appius Claudius Caecus, the Roman censor who began and completed the first section as a military road to the south during the Samnite Wars in 312 BC.

-Many historical events took place along the Appian Way, including the crucifixion of Spartacus’ army.
+Many historical events occurred along the Appian Way, including the crucifixion of Spartacus’ army.
 In 73 BC, a slave revolt led by Spartacus began against the Romans.
 The conflict continued for two years, during which Spartacus defeated many Roman armies.
-While trying to escape from Italy at Brundisium he unwittingly moved his forces into the historic trap in Apulia/Calabria, pinning his forces between armies.
+While trying to escape from Italy at Brundisium, he unwittingly moved his forces into the historic trap in Apulia/Calabria, pinning his forces between armies.
 Several thousand rebels that escaped from the battle were captured and killed.
 In 71 BC, 6,000 slaves were crucified along the 200-kilometer Via Appia from Rome to Capua.

 Spend the Day at Caffarella Park